MBODM/wauzcmd/README.md

 For more information have a look at the [WAUZ](https://github.com/mbodm/wauz) page.

 ### Why it exists

-Because i promised in the "[Notes](https://github.com/mbodm/wauz#notes)" section of the [WAUZ](https://github.com/mbodm/wauz) page: "_There will be also a command line version of WAUZ.
-Soon._".
+Because i promised in the "[Notes](https://github.com/mbodm/wauz#notes)" section of the [WAUZ](https://github.com/mbodm/wauz) page:

+>There will be also a command line version of WAUZ.
+Soon.

 And here it is.

 ### Requirements